The Anarchist Cookbook: United Kingdom

 Possession of The Anarchist Cookbook without reasonable excuse has been successfully prosecuted as the offence of possessing information of a kind likely to be useful to a person committing or preparing an act of terrorism, contrary to Section 58 of the Terrorism Act 2000.

+United States

+In 2015, U.S. Senator Dianne Feinstein unsuccessfully pushed to have the book removed from online databases.